The 500 Capp Street Foundation

 After David Ireland moved out of 500 Capp Street in 2004 due to failing health, his family prepared to put the House on the market in order to help with his financial needs.
 The home’s fate became uncertain during the following years.
 In 2008, San Francisco art collector and patron Carlie Wilmans, granddaughter of late Bay Area philanthropist Phyllis C. Wattis, purchased the building.
 Soon after she established The 500 Capp Street Foundation, appointing prominent local art patron Ann Hatch and Yale University Art Gallery director Jock Reynolds—both longtime friends and associates of Ireland—as fellow founding trustees in oversight of the house as a venue for the preservation and study of the artist’s work.
 Ireland passed away in 2009 at the age of 78.

 More than 2,000 artworks given to the Foundation by Ireland’s estate—a major concentration of sculptures, paintings, drawings, prints, and artist-made furniture—form the core of the home’s permanent collection.
-The Foundation also maintains some 1,000 pieces of ephemera, personal papers, photographs, and publications housed in a climate-controlled sub-level archive and study center that is open by appointment to anyone interested in the artist’s work.
+The Foundation also maintains some 1,000 pieces of ephemera, personal papers, photographs, and publications housed in a climate-controlled sub-level archive room.
 The Foundation seeks to grow its collection by acquiring additional Ireland works and archival materials, and by commissioning new artworks made in response to the House.

 Exhibitions + Programs

-Organized in collaboration with invited curators and artists from across the globe and diverse artistic disciplines, three thematic exhibitions per year highlight changing selections of work from the Foundation’s extensive 3,000-piece collection of Ireland’s art and archival materials.
+Organized in collaboration with the foundation’s curators and invited artists from across the globe and diverse artistic disciplines, three thematic exhibitions per year highlight changing selections of work from the Foundation’s extensive 3,000-piece collection of Ireland’s art and archival materials.

 Related public programs—including music, readings, workshops, and talks—focus on the social aspects of Ireland’s work, as well as the initial maintenance actions he undertook to transform his home into a work of art in itself.
 These programs engage an array of community partners to bring them to life and explore topics such as Ireland’s interests in language; his renowned sense of humor; his focus on materiality and choreographed movement; his thinking about chance and improvisation; and his experiments with light and space.
 In keeping with Ireland’s ephemeral approach to art-making, collaborations often focus on time-based media, site-specific installation, and live performance.